 Local businesses have cottoned on to the fact that there are so many of you, which is why most offer student discounts.
 Student cities like Canterbury have a great vibe about them, and the sheer number of young people means you’ll never be too far away from a like-minded person to befriend.

 3) It’s full of GREAT student accommodation

 You’ll be spoilt for choice when it comes to finding well-positioned and affordable student accommodation in Canterbury.
-Whether it’s Canterbury student houses or flats that you’re after, we have loads of options situated in Wincheap, St Dunstan’s, and beyond.
+Whether it’s Canterbury student houses or flats that you’re after, we have loads of options situated in Wincheap, St Dunstan’s, and elsewhere which are within easy walking distance to Canterbury Christ Church campus.
 Just check out our student lettings page and see for yourself.

 Know your options: where to live in Canterbury?

 Around the back of Canterbury Christ Church’s Augustine’s Library, you’ll find Wincheap, home to some of the city’s best amenities.
 The A28 connecting Ashford to Canterbury runs through the centre of Wincheap so it’s well-connected.
 Canterbury East train station is also close by which makes those trips back home with your laundry bag easier to manage.

 Northgate is one of the prettiest areas of Canterbury, boasting some great student pubs (locals and students alike flock to The Dolphin, The Parrot, and The Penny Theatre), independent shops, and historical buildings (including the highly-instagrammable Crooked House).
 It even has the calm and soothing River Stour meandering through it if you’re after a moment of zen before a deadline.
 To cap it all off, Northgate is around a 10-minute walk from the main Canterbury Christ Church University campus, as well as the town centre.